– By Teri Birch

 💮 Respite care to give family a break.

 I first contacted the agency in my area that handles waiver programs.
 They walked me step-by-step through the process.
 In my area, it is a 90 day approval process.
-A person does not need to be receiving SSDI or SSI to receive this program.
+In most states, a person does not need to be receiving SSDI or SSI to receive this program.

 It is required to have your family physician or one of your specialists complete a form, which states you meet the long-term care criteria.